“The only friends you have are your teeth” – Grandpa

 4. Clove Oil

-Clove oil has long been used to treat tooth pain because of its anti-inflammatory and antiseptic properties.
-To use clove oil to treat tooth pain, simply soak a cotton swab with oil and apply to the affected area.
+Clove oil is a great natural way to alleviate tooth pain because of its anti-inflammatory and antiseptic properties.
+To use clove oil to treat tooth pain, simply soak a cotton swab with oil and apply it to the affected area.

 Garlic has antibacterial properties, and can also be used to alleviate tooth pain.
 To use, create a garlic paste to apply to the point of pain.
 Make sure to keep the paste in your mouth for 30 minutes, and use up to four times per day.